Golan Heights: UNDOF supervision

-UNDOF, the United Nations Disengagement Observer Force, was established in 1974 to supervise the implementation of the Agreement on Disengagement and maintain the ceasefire with an area of separation known as the UNDOF Zone.
+The United Nations Disengagement Observer Force (UNDOF) was established in 1974 to supervise the implementation of the Agreement on Disengagement and maintain the ceasefire with an area of separation known as the UNDOF Zone.
 Currently there are more than 1,000 UN peacekeepers there trying to sustain a peace.
 Syria and Israel still contest the ownership of the Heights but have not used overt military force since 1974.

-The great strategic value of the Heights both militarily and as a source of water means that a deal is uncertain.
-Members of the UN Disengagement force are usually the only individuals who cross the Israeli–Syrian de facto border (cease fire "Alpha Line"), but since 1988 Israel has allowed Druze pilgrims to cross into Syria to visit the shrine of Abel on Mount Qasioun.
+The great strategic value of the Heights, both militarily and as a source of water, means that a deal is uncertain.
+Members of the UN Disengagement force are usually the only individuals who cross the Israeli–Syrian de facto border (cease fire "Alpha Line").
 Since 1967, Druze brides have been allowed to cross into Syria, although they do so in the knowledge that they may not be able to return.
+Since 1988, Israel has allowed several hundred Druze pilgrims each year to cross into Syria to visit the shrine of Abel on Mount Qasioun overlooking Damascus, in visits coordinated through the International Committee of the Red Cross.

 Though the cease fire in the UNDOF zone has been largely uninterrupted since the seventies, in 2012 there were repeated violations from the Syrian side, including tanks and live gunfire, though these incidents are attributed to the ongoing Syrian Civil War rather than intentionally directed towards Israel.
-On 15 October 2018 the Quneitra border crossing between the Golan Heights and Syria reopened for United Nations Disengagement Observer Force (UNDOF) personnel after four years of closure.
+On 15 October 2018, the Quneitra border crossing between the Golan Heights and Syria reopened for UNDOF personnel after four years of closure.